mh-cad/pat_tools/README.md

-# pat_tools
+# pattools
-Toolkit for neuro-imaging data manipulation
+Toolkit for neuro-imaging data manipulation and automation.

 A collection of handy-dandy tools that Pat uses for neuro-imaging in python.